hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_version.rst

 .. meta::
    :description: Use hasura version to print the Hasura version on the Hasura CLI
-   :keywords: hasura, docs, CLI, HasuraCTL, hasuractl, hasura version
+   :keywords: hasura, docs, CLI, hasura version

 .. _hasura_version: